wrawra90/ALA_task/README.md

 ```

-For curiosity, I also explored the reptiles images available at ALA from 2021:
+For curiosity, I also explored the reptile images available at ALA from 2021:

 ```r
 # Use the occurrences previously downloaded